amoodie/shoreline_extract/README.md

 * the limits of cropping are explicitly defined in the code
 * a padding operation assumes land is in the lower left of the image
-* some size parameters in shoreline extraction may need to be tweeked
+* some size parameters in shoreline extraction may need to be tweaked

 The code will probably not work out of the box when applied to another system because of these limitations, __BUT__ with a minimal amount of work (the authors are happy to help!) it could be made to work.

 ## Using the program

 ### Obtain the source code